Material und Begriff

 Arbeitsverfahren und theoretische Beziehungen Walter Benjamins

 [Material and Concept.
-Working methods and theoretical relationships of Walter Benjamin]
+Walter Benjamin's working methods and theoretical relationships]

-The reception of Walter Benjamin's works is infused with a paradox: although there is a consensus that he develops his concepts in ‘close contact’ with the respective material, his writings are often read without an independent study of his sources, detached from the respective problem and debate context.
-This reinforces the impression of an esotericism in his texts and can lead to the assumption that Benjamin arbitrarily takes motifs from his study of materials and sources and uses them as a vehicle for thinking that is in itself difficult to classify in a tradition.
+The reception of Walter Benjamin’s works is traversed by a paradox: although there is a consensus that he developed his concepts in ‘close contact’ with the respective material, his writings are often read with no independent study of his sources, a reading that is thus detached from the respective context of problem and debate.
+This reinforces the impression of an esotericism in his texts, and it may lead to the assumption that Benjamin arbitrarily takes motifs from his study of materials and sources and uses them as a vehicle for a form of thinking that, in itself, is not easily ascribed to any kind of tradition.

-The authors of this volume place emphasis on Benjamin's material, be it literature, theatre, metaphysics, philosophy of law and morals, magazine projects, social movements or urban architecture.
-Using texts from different phases of their work, they examine the relationship between material and concept from both perspectives.
-This approach also makes it possible to shed light on theoretical relationships and work contexts that have so far been ignored.
+The authors in this volume focus primarily on Benjamin's material, be it literature, theater, metaphysics, philosophy of law and morals, magazine projects, social movements, or urban architecture.
+By looking at texts from different phases of Benjamin’s work, they examine the relationship between material and concept from both perspectives.
+This approach allows for further analysis of theoretical relationships and work contexts that have so far been ignored.

-The contributions of the volume originate on the Walter Benjamin Workshop for Younger Scholars “Material und Begriff.
-Arbeitsverfahren und theoretische Beziehungen Walter Benjamins” (see below) at the ZfL in March 2017.
+The contributions in this volume were developed at the Walter Benjamin workshop “Material und Begriff.
+Arbeitsverfahren und theoretische Beziehungen Walter Benjamins” for young scholars that took place at the ZfL in March 2017 (see below).